0xDarki/liquid-community-dashboard/README.md

 4. Create a new Blob store (e.g., "MintsStore")
 5. Select the environments where you want to include the read-write token
 6. Vercel will automatically add `BLOB_READ_WRITE_TOKEN` environment variable

+**Setup Automatic Sync (Cron Job):**

+The cron job is already configured in `vercel.json` to run every 2 minutes.
+To secure it (optional but recommended):

+1. Go to your Vercel project dashboard
+2. Navigate to **Settings** → **Environment Variables**
+3. Add a new variable:
+   - Name: `CRON_SECRET`
+   - Value: A random secret string (e.g., generate with `openssl rand -hex 32`)
+   - Environment: Production (and Preview if needed)
+4. Vercel will automatically call `/api/cron/sync` every 2 minutes

+**Note**: The cron job will sync the 20 most recent transactions automatically.
+For a full sync, use the "Sync All" button in the dashboard.

 **For Local Development:**